Back to Species Pages

 • Survival pressure: threats from spiders, centipedes keep the power honest and necessary.

-Silverfish most often symbolizes paper-crack continuance in AnimalDex because its real survival behavior repeatedly shows this pattern.
+Silverfish most often symbolizes hidden persistence in AnimalDex because its real survival behavior repeatedly shows this pattern.

-Silverfish are ancient wingless insects that hide in cracks, move quickly, and feed on starchy materials in humid sheltered places.
+Silverfish are flattened, wingless insects that hide in cracks, avoid light, move quickly, and feed on starches, paper, glue, and other overlooked organic material in sheltered spaces.

 • Observe from a respectful distance and avoid changing the animal's behavior.